mate-desktop/mate-dev-scripts/travis/README.md

 ## Command line usage

 ```
-usage: docker-build [-h] [-i] [-v] [-C] [-n NAME] [-l LINES] [-c CONFIG]
+usage: docker-build [-h] [-C] [-b {meson,autotools}] [-c CONFIG] [-i]
-                    [-b {meson,autotools}]
+                    [-l LIMIT] [-n NAME] [-s] [-v]

 Compile the software in a Docker container

 optional arguments:
   -h, --help            show this help message and exit
+  -C, --clean           Clean up the Docker container after completion.
+  -b {meson,autotools}, --build {meson,autotools}
+                        The build type, can be "autotools" or "meson".
+  -c CONFIG, --config CONFIG
+                        Configuration file path, default is ".docker-
+                        build.yml".
   -i, --install         Install dependent packages before compilation.
-  -v, --verbose         Enable verbose output
-  -C, --clean           Clean up the Docker container after completion.
+  -l LIMIT, --limit LIMIT
+                        Limit the number of command line output, default is
+                        100. Set to 0 or less than 0 means no limit.
+If
+                        --verbose is enabled, the value is ignored as
+                        unlimited.
   -n NAME, --name NAME  Docker image name, default is "fedora".
 Can write a
                         tag, such as "ubuntu:18.10".
-  -l LINES, --lines LINES
-                        The maximum number of lines to output, default is 100.
-                        Set to 0 or less than 0 means no limit.
-If --verbose
-                        is enabled, the value is ignored as unlimited.
-  -c CONFIG, --config CONFIG
-                        Configuration file path, default is ".docker-build.yml".
-  -b {meson,autotools}, --build {meson,autotools}
-                        The build type, can be "autotools" or "meson".
+  -s, --shell           Run bash in the docker container and enter the
+                        interactive command line
+  -v, --verbose         Enable verbose output
 ```

 ## Steps by Step